MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/spla.md

 ROBOTS: NOINDEX, NOFOLLOW
 recommendations: false
-description: "Provides Microsoft Services Provider License Agreement (SPLA) customers with instructions for deploying Office LTSC 2021" ms.date: 03/29/2024
+description: "Provides Microsoft Services Provider License Agreement (SPLA) customers with instructions for deploying Office LTSC 2021" ms.date: 09/18/2024
 ---

-# Office LTSC 2021 deployment instructions for SPLA customers
+# Office deployment instructions for SPLA customers

 > [!IMPORTANT]
 > This information only applies to service providers and independent software vendors (ISVs) with a Microsoft Services Provider License Agreement (SPLA).
 For more information, see [Licensing options for service providers](https://www.microsoft.com/licensing/licensing-programs/spla-program).